- All buses and trains display visual and auditory announcements about upcoming stops and stations.

 - Ticket machines feature information in large print and braille, and text-to-speech audio is accessible via headphones.

 - Card readers, whether on the bus or at transit centers, provide a visual notice and emit a solid beep to indicate successful scanning of the ORCA card and fare deduction or a series of beeps if the ORCA card was not scanned due to inaccurate placement at the reader or insufficient funds on the card to cover the fare.
-Riders can add value to their ORCA card at ticket vending machines.
+Riders can add value to their ORCA card at ticket vending machines or via myORCA.com.

 - Regional Reduced Fare Permits are available for individuals 65 or older and those with disabilities.
-For more information, visit: https://orcacard.com/ERG-Seattle/getACard.do?m=2
+For more information, visit the Regional Reduced Fare Permit page.

 - All ST parking facilities offer accessible parking spaces and accessible routes of travel from parking spaces to the transit stop or station.